 Spotting the signs

-However, Dr Walsh said she was seeing evidence that schools were getting better at spotting the signs of eating disorders, and communicating their concerns to parents.
+However, Dr Walsh said she was seeing evidence that schools were getting better at spotting the signs of eating disorders, like bulimia, and communicating their concerns to parents.

 “It is quite often a concerned phone call from school to a parent that has triggered the young person and their parents to seek professional help” she said.
 Her comments come after recent Government figures revealed that one in five primary school-age girls said they had been on a diet.